MicrosoftDocs/WindowsCommunityToolkitDocs/docs/controls/wpf-winforms/WebViewCompatible.md

 * On Windows 10 devices, the newer Microsoft Edge rendering engine is used to embed a view that renders richly formatted HTML content from a remote web server, dynamically generated code, or content files.
 * On devices running older versions of Windows, the [System.Windows.Controls.WebBrowser](https://docs.microsoft.com/dotnet/api/system.windows.controls.webbrowser?view=netframework-4.7.2) is used, which provides Internet Explorer engine-based rendering.

+> [!NOTE]
+> If you have feedback about this control, send your feedback to XamlIslandsFeedback@microsoft.com.
+Your insights and scenarios are critically important to us.

 ## About WebViewCompatible control